 Tags: Clutter, Compulsive hoarding, Health & Wellness

-This week, a four month search for a missing woman ended when her husband found her inside their home, buried under the mountain of junk that filled her “rabbit hole” from floor to ceiling:
+Her husband found her inside their home, buried under the mountain of junk that filled her “rabbit hole” from floor to ceiling.

 The collected clothes, trash and knickknacks in Billie Jean James’s house was so vast that sniffer dogs had searched the home without finding her corpse, The Associated Press reported.